 Ideal for: Creative types most of all, but anyone who needs a big screen will be interested.
 Gamers and those who enjoy consuming media on the go will like the combination of a sumptuous screen and a quad-speaker audio system.

 Is now a good time to buy?
-As with the smaller Pro, it’s slightly risky, since the device launched in April 2021 and a new version is likely to appear this year.
-Our best guess is September 2022, but there’s always a chance it could happen at WWDC in June.
+As with the smaller Pro, it’s a bit risky, since the device launched in April 2021 and a new version is likely to appear this fall.
+Our best guess is September 2022.

 Price comparison from over 24,000 stores worldwide